 If you would like to review the online application components, you are welcome to review this pdf version.
 You cannot submit the application using this document.
 This is only for review purposes.

 MCAN staff is available to provide application assistance.
-Contact Chris Rutherford, Director of Community Mobilization Strategy, to request support.
+Contact Jamie Jacobs, deputy director, to request support.

 Continuous Improvement Grants are available up to $25,000 with increasing match rates required for each grant an LCAN receives over time.
 Each Continuous Improvement Grant may not exceed a 12-month time period.
 All grantees will be required to match their grant funds in the following manner: